wzthu/Rbowtie2/README.md

 	rm -f bowtie2-build-l
 	rm -f *.o

-Add a .PHONY move declaration to the README and make it to be this
+Add a .PHONY move declaration to the bowtie2 Makefile and make it to be this

 .PHONY: move